nonnb/nonnb.github.io/SmartGit/Latest/GUI/Preferences/Commands.md

 ## Standard Window

 This setting controls the level of detail and the complexity in the appearance of the Standard Window.

-**TODO** I've toggled and restarted SmartGit but can't see any visual difference in the Standard Window?

 ## Log and Working Tree window